gabrielpalassi/gabrielpalassi/README.md

-# Gabriel Palassi
+# Gabriel C. P. Palassi
 Computer engineering student at the University of São Paulo (USP).
 Graduated from the Federal Instute of Espírito Santo (IFES) with a technician degree in mechanics.
-Medalist at the Brazilian Olympics of Robotics (OBR) of 2018 and 2019, Physics (OBFEP) of 2020 and Astronomy and Astronautics (OBA) of 2020.
-Speaks Portuguese and English fluently (Cambridge, TOEFL and TOEIC) and Italian at an intermediate level.
 Interested in the financial market, consulting, and in software development.

 ## Educational Background